 Merkel Cell Carcinoma (MCC) is a rare non-melanoma skin cancer.
-It develops in the merkel cells, which are found in the deepest areas of the epidermis and hair follicles.
+It can develop in the merkel cells, which are found in the deepest areas of the epidermis and hair follicles.
 Merkel cells are related to nerve function and production of hormones.
 MCC generally spreads quickly, and develops in areas often exposed to the sun (head, neck, arms, and legs), but can occur anywhere on the body.
 Once the cancer starts to metastasize, or spread, to other parts of the body, it becomes metastatic MCC.
 MCC is sometimes referred to as neuroendocrine skin cancer or trabecular carcinoma.

 MCC generally manifests in a non-painful firm, raised bump on the skin, which may be red or purple in colour.
 As MCC spreads more bumps may appear nearby, and swelling may occur in the lymph nodes.

-Merkel Cell Carcinoma: From Diagnosis to Treatment
+Merkel Cell Carcinoma: From Diagnosis to Treatment ~ Click HERE to view the webinar recording on our youTube channel

 MerkelCell.org – Click here to view all of the latest MCC news and information from this group of physicians and researchers leading the fight against MCC in the United States.
 Learn about the disease, find a specialist in your area, and connect with a community of support with other MCC patients and their caregivers.